ivan5355/RUCourseFinder/README.md

    ```

 4. Set up environment variables:
-   Create accounts from Openai, Pinecone, and Mapbox and get their apikeys.
+   Create accounts from Google AI Studio, Pinecone, and Mapbox and get their API keys.
 Create a `.env` file in the root directory with the following variables:
    ```
-   OPENAI_API_KEY=your_openai_api_key
+   GOOGLE_API_KEY=your_google_ai_studio_api_key
    PINECONE_API_KEY=your_pinecone_api_key
    MAPBOX_ACCESS_TOKEN=your_mapbox_token
    ```